Parent-Child Interaction Therapy (PCIT)

 How does PCIT work?

-There are two phases to PCIT.
+2. There are two phases to PCIT.
 Phase 1: The therapist serves as a coach for parents to increase positive and supportive communication with their child to strengthen the relationship.
-Phase 2: Parents learn and practice effective child-management skills.
+Phase 2: Parents learn and practice effective discipline and teaching skills.

 Who participates in PCIT?